Christine Darby // Published: October 2017 // Updated: November 2024

 • Contact Information.
 Most new writers include a contact form directed to their inbox.
 Established authors may also want to include relevant information for an agent or publicist.

 • Social Media Profiles.
-Include links to your Facebook author page, Twitter, Instagram, or Goodreads on your website.
-After launching your website, you’ll update your social platforms with a link back to your website.
+Include links to your Facebook author page, Threads, Instagram, LinkedIn or Goodreads profiles on your website.
+After launching a new website, you’ll update the social platforms with a link back to your site.

 • Reviews.
-Collect any positive recognition, press, or reviews that your work has garnered in the media.
+Collect any positive recognition, press, or reviews that your work has garnered from peers or in the media.

 Step 3.
 Choose A Website Builder